bobgautier/rjgtoys-tkthread/README.md

 # tkthread - Enable threads to interact with tkinter

-Like most GUI frameworks, Tk (in Python, tkinter) is event-driven, and not thread-safe.
+Tk (in Python, tkinter) is not thread-safe.
 It's not possible to interact with a tkinter UI from a thread other than the one in which it is running its event loop.

 There are a number of workarounds, but they generally boil down to doing